 Objectives of the Project

-.Oral histories: Selected individuals are invited to talk about their experiences as members of the University.
+Oral histories: Selected individuals are invited to talk about their experiences as members of the University.
 The interviewees are chosen by the Legacy Project working group to represent different facets of life at UBC as experienced by alumni, faculty, and staff.
 The selection also takes account of the importance of gender balance and cultural difference.
-The interviews are recorded and made available via the Project’s website (see below).
+The interviews are recorded and made available through UBC Archives, and also via the Project’s website (see below).

 Written autobiographies: Past and present members of the University are invited to share their reminiscences and experiences of life at UBC in written form.
 The ensuing narratives are then made accessible to all via the Legacies website.
 Guidelines may be provided with respect to length, format, and content to ensure that these accounts meet the Project’s goal of obtaining first-hand accounts of people and events at UBC.

 A website: To bring these materials together and make them easily available, the Project has created a website (https://legacies.alumni.ubc.ca/) to which users are invited to add their own reminiscences.
 The website, hosted by alumni UBC, also provides links to the wealth of textual and visual material about UBC that is already online, much of it in the University Archives.
 More information about submitting materials can be found here.

 A physical space: The Legacy Project is now housed in Ponderosa Annex C (formerly the UBC Writing Centre) on West Mall, next door to the building that houses the UBC Press.
 This space allows us to gather and store physical materials such as books and photographs that tell UBC’s story and reflect its many achievements over the past century.